The $49.1 Billion Opportunity

 (ASML, Applied, KLA)

-Agentic AI (multi-agent) 15 specialized agents Generic AI/rules Single-model DIY agent builders None
+Agentic AI (multi-agents) 15 specialized agents Generic AI / Rule based Single-model DIY agent builders None

-Device Ontology (graph-based) Knowledge graph + rules Flat asset hierarchy None Digital Twin (generic) Tool-specific only
+Equipment / Device Ontology Knowledge graph + AI generated rules Flat asset hierarchy None Digital Twin (generic) Tool-specific only

-Multi-Tenant Data Mesh Native with governance Limited None DIY (Lake Formation) None
+Telemetry Data Mesh Native with governance Limited None DIY None

-Data Virtualization Cross-tenant shortcuts None None Vendor-locked None
+Data Virtualization Various storage supported None None Vendor-specific implementation None

-Fault Propagation Graph-based trace None None None Single-tool only
+Fault Propagation Ontology-based trace None None None Single equipment only

 Time to Deploy 2-4 weeks 6-12 months 6-12 months 4-8 weeks (DIY) N/A